-Evaluation and management of every patient should begin with ABC's (airway, breathing, circulation, disability, and exposure).
-Usual airway and circulatory support is necessary with two exceptions.
+Evaluation and management of every patient should begin with ABCs (airway, breathing, circulation, disability, and exposure).
+Usual airway and circulatory support are necessary with two exceptions.
 During intubation, succinylcholine should not be used because the lack of acetylcholinesterase caused by the poisoning will cause prolonged paralysis.
 Aggressive decontamination is necessary.
 All clothing should be removed and discarded.
 The skin and eyes should be washed to avoid continued absorption of the agent.
 Healthcare workers should wear protective gear to prevent dermal and inhalation exposure to the agent.

 Once suspected, treatment should consist of IV administration of atropine and pralidoxime.
 Atropine is given first, as pralidoxime may transiently worsen symptoms.
 Atropine acts as a direct antidote physiologically by antagonizing the muscarinic receptor's actions of excessive acetylcholine such as bronchorrhea, bradycardia, salivation, and bronchoconstriction.
 Atropine can cross the blood-brain barrier and can help decrease the activity of centrally acting excess acetylcholine.
 The initial dose of IV atropine is 2 to 5 mg in adults and 0.05mk/kg in children every 5 minutes until pulmonary symptoms improve.
 Atropine must be titrated to alleviate bronchorrhea and bronchospasm; this may require large doses of atropine and treatment may continue for several days.
 The hospital pharmacy should receive advance notice that an extra atropine supply may be necessary.

 Because atropine does not bind to nicotinic receptors, it does not treat neuromuscular dysfunction.
 Oximes such as pralidoxime have three actions that show benefit in acute cholinergic toxicity.
 Pralidoxime reactivates acetylcholinesterase, provides endogenous anticholinergic effects, and detoxifies unbound organophosphates.
 Oximes are used to work on the nicotinic neuromuscular junction and therefore should be given when there are signs of muscle weakness, especially if the weakness is occurring within the respiratory system.
 Most patients with organophosphate poisoning require treatment with an oxime; this is due to the variability of responses to oximes and the possibility of delayed toxicity.
-The FDA approved dosage of pralidoxime for organophosphate toxicity is 1 to 2 g infusion over 30 minutes which may be repeated in one hour is muscle weakness persists.
+The FDA-approved dosage of pralidoxime for organophosphate toxicity is 1 to 2 g infusion over 30 minutes which may be repeated in one hour if muscle weakness persists.
 A continuous infusion may also be necessary after the bolus dose.
 If available, obtain a toxicology or poison center consultation.

 Seizures should receive therapy with benzodiazepines, not anti-epileptics.
 Prophylactic diazepam decreases neuropathological damage after organophosphate poisoning.

-Many diseases and toxicities that can mimic cholinergic toxicity.
+Many diseases and toxicities can mimic cholinergic toxicity.
 These include carbamate toxicity, nicotinic toxicity, carbachol methacholine bethanechol or pilocarpine overdose, pyridostigmine toxicity, neostigmine toxicity, mushroom poisoning, myasthenia gravis, Eaton-lambert syndrome, Guillain-Barre syndrome, botulism, opioid overdose, sepsis, toxic alcohol ingestions, severe asthma exacerbation, and severe gastroenteritis.

 Medical management may be difficult in cholinergic toxicity, and thus the fatality rate is generally more than 15%.

 Because cholinergic toxicity involves the parasympathetic nervous system, many severe complications can occur.
 Due to the severe bronchospasm and bronchorrhea, the respiratory system may fail and require assisted ventilation.
-Respiratory failure may also occur from the profound muscle weakness that can affect the muscles of the diaphragm.
-The cardiovascular system may collapse due to the profound bradycardia, hypotension, hypertension or arrhythmias, which can accelerate in a patient with known coronary artery disease, known chronic heart failure, or other cardiovascular diseases.
+Respiratory failure may also occur from profound muscle weakness that can affect the muscles of the diaphragm.
+The cardiovascular system may collapse due to profound bradycardia, hypotension, hypertension, or arrhythmias, which can accelerate in a patient with known coronary artery disease, known chronic heart failure, or other cardiovascular diseases.
 These effects on the cardiovascular and respiratory systems may result in cardiopulmonary arrest and death.
 Electrolyte abnormalities may also result from excessive vomiting and diarrhea associated with cholinergic toxicity, putting the patient at risk of arrhythmias and death.

 Consultation with the local poison control center or a toxicologist is appropriate in confirmed or suspected cholinergic toxicity.